kagiko/vaultwarden-wiki/Using-Docker-Compose.md

 ```bash
 docker compose up -d  # or `docker-compose up -d` if using standalone Docker Compose
 ```
 to create and start the containers.
-A private network for the services in this `docker-compose.yml` file will be created automatically, with only Caddy being publicly exposed.
+A private network for the services in this `compose.yaml` (or `docker-compose.yml` for legacy versions) file will be created automatically, with only Caddy being publicly exposed.

 ```bash
 docker compose down  # or `docker-compose down` if using standalone Docker Compose